 While this can happen, sort of, to a very small number of women – in most cases there are plenty of warning signs and lots of time between the first signs of labour and meeting your baby.

-- Diarrhea – This doesn’t happen for everyone, but it can be a sign that your body is preparing for birth.
-The process of pushing a baby through the birth canal can feel very much like the urge to do a big poo and given your bubba’s head will be pushing on your bowel as they make their way into the world, it’s extremely likely that you will indeed do a poo during labour.
-But don’t worry, at that point it’s honestly the least of your worries and midwives are so used to it and very discreet at clearing it up, you’ll barely notice.
-And that’s why women often experience diarrhea before labour begins, to help clear away most of the waste before the birth meaning there is very little to worry about, if and when you do poo in labour.
+This doesn’t happen for everyone, but it can be a sign that your body is preparing for birth.
+The process of pushing a baby through the birth canal can feel very much like the urge to do a big poo.
+Given your bubba’s head will be pushing on your bowel as they make their way into the world, it’s extremely likely that you will do a poo during labour.
+But don’t worry, at that point it’s honestly the least of your worries.
+Midwives are so used to it and very discreet at clearing it up, you’ll barely notice.
+And that’s why women often experience diarrhea before labour begins, to help clear away most of the waste before the birth.
+This means there is very little to worry about, if and when you do poo in labour.

-- Contractions – in the third trimester you may experience Branxton Hicks contractions which are essentially practice runs for the real thing.
-The difference between these and the real deal is the regularity and intensity of them, real contractions are stronger, have a more noticeable pattern and don’t go away.
+In the third trimester you may experience Branxton Hicks contractions which are essentially practice runs for the real thing.
+The difference between these and the real deal is the regularity and intensity of them.
+Real contractions are stronger, have a more noticeable pattern and don’t go away.
 In the early stages of labour, the cervix starts to thin, and contractions can be anywhere from 5-30 mins apart, lasting 15-40 seconds.
 As your contractions gradually become closer together, longer and stronger (2-3 mins apart, 45-60 seconds long and much more intense), this is a sign that you’ve progressed to established labour.

 When is it time to go to the hospital?